briannarenni/RequestHandler-221024/README.md

-# RequestHandler-221024
-Console ticketing system, project 1 for 221024
+# Employee Request Console App
+## Basic ticketing system

+Standalone app connected to a DB where employees can submit reimbursement requests, and managers can approve/deny them.